-- 1. A candidate's total points must not be less than 24 points. - 2.
-There must be no grade 1 awarded in any subject / level. - 3.
+- 1. A candidate's total points must be at least 24. - 2.
+No grade 1 may be awarded in any subject or level. - 3.
 Grade 2 must not be awarded three or more times (HL or SL).
-For candidates who register for four HL subjects, the three highest grades count. - 4.
+For candidates registered for four HL subjects, only the three highest HL grades count. - 4.
 Grade 3 or below must not be awarded four or more times (HL or SL). - 5.
-A candidate must gain no fewer than 12 points for the HL subjects.
-For candidates who register for four HL subjects, the three highest grades count. - 6.
-A candidate must gain no fewer than 9 points for the SL subjects.
-Candidates who register for two SL subjects must gain at least 5 points at SL. - 7.
+A candidate must gain at least 12 points from HL subjects.
+For candidates registered for four HL subjects, only the three highest HL grades count. - 6.
+A candidate must gain at least 9 points from SL subjects.
+Candidates registered for two SL subjects must gain at least 5 points at SL. - 7.
 All CAS requirements must be met. - 8.
-For any candidate who has not been given a score for Theory of Knowledge, Extended Essay or for a contributing subject, this is a failing condition. - 9.
-A grade E must not be awarded for one or both of Theory of Knowledge and the Extended Essay. - 10.
-Universities often recognise both the achievement of the full IB Diploma as well as performance in individual subjects when considering applications.
+Failure to receive a score for Theory of Knowledge, Extended Essay, or any contributing subject is a failing condition. - 9.
+A grade E must not be awarded for Theory of Knowledge or the Extended Essay. - 10.
+Universities often recognise both the achievement of the full IB Diploma and performance in individual subjects when considering applications.